Paris is a Masterpiece

 Play their music between,

-The cut stone walls,
+Pouring through the cut stone walls,

-and perfect lawns.
+and perfectly fresh lawns.

 Besides its exquisite physical beauty,